brentwong-kiel1997/AI_language_school_based_on_Django_and_OpenAI/README.md

 # AI language School Project with Django and OpenAI
+You can find the example of the website hosted on pythonanywhere at following link,[Home](https://brentwmq.pythonanywhere.com/)

 ## Introduction
 This is a project developed by me, Brent Wong([Linkedin Profile](https://www.linkedin.com/in/mingqianwangbrent987614198/))